 #3 DIY or Custom Patches

-Custom patches are self-made or created through a patch manufacturer for self-expression with the personal intent of branding marketing.
+Custom patches are self-made or created through a patch manufacturer for self-expression, with the personal intent of branding and marketing.
 They come with heat support back, stitch only, velcro stripes, or sticker applications.

 #4 Subculture Symbols